ZEGOCLOUD/zego_uikit_prebuilt_call_example_ios/call_with_offline_invitation/README.md

 Now you have finished all the steps!

 You can simply click the **Run** in XCode to run and test your App on your device.

+## Recommended resources

+- I want to get started, Follow the steps to get started swiftly: [Quick Start](https://docs.zegocloud.com/article/14819)

+- To configure prebuilt UI for a custom experience: [Custom Prebuilt UI](https://docs.zegocloud.com/article/14765)

+- To finest-grained build a call, you may try antoher one: [Video Call SDK](https://docs.zegocloud.com/article/5540)

+- If you have any questions regarding bugs and feature requests, visit the [ZEGOCLOUD community](https://discord.gg/EtNRATttyp) or email us at global_support@zegocloud.com.